How to Apply for Funds

 - Friday, April 6, 2018

 Wonder how to write a successful Patriot Green Fund (PGF) application?
 Curious about PGF and its application process?
-Please join Office of Sustainability and OSCAR staff for joint PGF and URSP workshops during the Spring 2018 semester.
-Dates are TBD.
+Please join Office of Sustainability staff for PGF application workshops during the Spring 2018 semester:

 Application Process Details